OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowText.md

 category: 'MODULES'
 ---
 ## Overview
-This module inserts one or more text (Markdown) paragraphs.
+This module inserts one or more text paragraphs in markdown language.
 The text covers the width of the page.

 ## Display